-The OIG provided technical assistance to numerous NEA grantee organizations and their independent auditors.
+The OIG provided technical assistance to NEA grantees and their independent auditors.
 Our efforts included, for example, clarifying and interpreting the audit requirements of OMB Circular A-133, "Audits of States, Local Governments, and Non-Profit Organizations," explaining alternative methods of accounting for indirect costs, and advising some of the first-time and smaller organizations on implementing practical accounting systems and internal controls sufficient to assure compliance with their grant agreements.

-The OIG also assisted Agency staff with technical issues related to auditing and accounting.
+The OIG also assisted Agency staff with technical issues related to auditing, accounting and audit followup.